 The first word I learned to say is guaita.
 My paternal grandmother would take me for a walk in the trolley, and as we wandered around she would point at things with her finger and say: “Guaita Laia, guaita!”.
-She spoke a particular Catalan, she was the daughter of Vallcarca.
-She said guaita instead of mira (look at).
+She spoke a particular Catalan, she would say guaita instead of mira (look at).
 Guaitar means to watch carefully, analysing what is observed.
 Vigilant.
+Jo guaito 👀️

 /ˈgwaj.tə/